alexcu/markus-lang/README.md

 For example, `puts x` would translate to `what is this thingy x?`

+#### Performing a Memory trace
+You can also print out the current machine memory by using a double `?` in this `what is this thingy` statement, i.e. `what is this thingy??`

 ### Commenting
 Use hashes to comment out a line of code.